Nicolas Kahl, MD

 Academic vs. community positions

 Telemedicine can be practiced in practically any hospital setting.
-This branch of medicine is typically hospital or system specific and is geared towards those with an interest in developing their current infrastructure for telemedicine.
-Of note, academic centers and integrated delivery networks (i.e. VA system or Kaiser) may have more funding and support staff for those interested in research as compared to community positions.
+This branch of medicine is typically hospital- or system-specific and is geared toward those with an interest in developing current infrastructure for telemedicine.
+Of note, academic centers and integrated delivery networks (i.e., VA system or Kaiser) may have more funding and support staff for those interested in research as compared to community institutions.
+However, federal and foundational funding and grant opportunities are available from the National Institutes of Health, National Science Foundation, and other entities for those who want to study and pursue telehealth.

 IN-DEPTH FELLOWSHIP INFORMATION